gary-rafferty/gary-rafferty.github.com/_posts/2012-12-07-JavaScript-instanceof-vs-typeof.md

 ---
-layout: post
+layout: single
 title: JavaScript instanceof vs typeof
-author: Gary Rafferty
-meta_keywords: instanceof typeof javascript
-meta_description: JavaScript instanceof vs typeof
+categories: [software]
+tags: [javascript]
 ---
-h1. {{ page.title }}

-p.

-I've been writing JavaScript for yonks, but only recently came across "instanceof":https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Operators/instanceof , "typeof":https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Operators/typeof on the otherhand I've always been aware of.
+I've been writing JavaScript for quite some time, but only recently came across [instanceof](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Operators/instanceof), [typeof](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Operators/typeof) on the otherhand I've always been aware of.

 Each serve different purposes, and have slight differences.I recently got bitten, so here's a note to self.